plastic-io/graph-editor-vue-2/README.md

 ## Graph Server Lambda

 The [Graph Server](https://github.com/plastic-io/graph-server) is an AWS HTTP Lambda {proxy+} implementation of the graph server.
-Using event sourcing and a publishing pipeline, the graph server lambda represents an entire micro service architecture framework.
+Using Operational Transformation (OT) and a publishing pipeline, the graph server lambda represents an entire micro service architecture framework.
 Graphs are accessed via their registered URLs and served to the users as HTTPS APIs.
 Graphs running on the graph server have full access to the AWS infrastructure and can do anything AWS allows.

 Work on the graph server is not for beginners.
 Here we are creating new O(1) routing paradigms that fit with graph programming.
 Additionally the graph server is used to communicate debugging and business intelligence events to AWS cloud watch and the Graph Editor IDE.
 These are highly complex system and require a skilled and careful hand to maintain.
 If you think you're up for it check out the [issues](https://github.com/plastic-io/graph-server/issues) list on the graph server.